naorlivne/dcos-docs/1.10/installing/cloud/azure.md

 This topic explains how to install DC/OS using the Azure Resource Manager templates.

-TIP: To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).
+**Tip:** To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).

 **Important:** Upgrades are not supported with this installation method.